 As many of you know, November is National Diabetes Awareness month.
 November 14th is World Diabetes Day.
-I have some special things coming up.
-But to get the month rolling, I want to issue a challenge to all of my followers, their friends and families.
-RIGHT NOW, almost 40% of this country (the U.S.) is pre-diabetic.
+As such, I want to issue a challenge to all of my followers, their friends and families.
+RIGHT NOW, it is estimated that almost 40% of this country (the U.S.) has pre-diabetes.
 It is estimated that about 90% of those folks don’t know it.
 Pre-diabetes is the time to begin with prevention and reversal of the path to Type 2 diabetes.
 It is no time to be unaware.
 Let’s all make it a personal challenge to help find these folks and get them the support that they need.

 Detecting pre-diabetes is REALLY, REALLY simple.
 Go to a local pharmacy and pick up a blood glucose meter and a small amount of strips.
 You will spend maybe $15-20 for all of it.
 Test your fasting blood glucose (before eating or drinking anything) for 2-4 days in a row.
 If your fasting blood glucose is in the mid 80’s or below, you are doing well, for now.
 Check in 6 months to 1 year.
 If you are creeping up into the 90’s, you are showing signs of early problems.
 It’s time to make some changes in your lifestyle to prevent further progression toward diabetes.
 If you reach 100-125, you fit the criteria for pre-diabetes.
 Pre-diabetes is EARLY diabetes folks.
 Time to act right away!
 Those with pre-diabetes are an extremely overlooked and under supported group.
 I want to find you, and help you.
 I was once in your shoes.
 If you are above 125 at fasting, this meets the criteria for Type 2 diabetes.